Thoughts On Thor: Ragnarok: The Dumbing Down Of Marvel

 A quick note regarding Loki, so he steals the throne of Asgard, takes away Odin's powers and banishes Odin, which leads to the death of Odin, to Hela escaping, and to the destruction of Asgard, and it's business as usual?
 No consequences for Loki?
 Again, just another example of this being aimed at the general audience who probably doesn't even remember the previous movies.

 The Warriors Three are no more.
 I guess it was a good thing Zachary Levi signed on as Captain Marvel for DC.
-Also no Sif?
-I guess that means she is alive out there somewhere.
+Also, no Sif?
+I guess that means she is alive out there somewhere at least.

 The final post-credit scene was also pretty dumb.
 I could live without ever seeing the Grandmaster again.

-Also looks like Odin won't be around for Avengers: Infinity War or Avengers 4?
-Would have loved to see what he had to say about Thanos acquiring the Infinity Stones.
+Also, it looks like Odin won't be around for Avengers: Infinity War or Avengers 4?
+I would have loved to see what he had to say about Thanos acquiring the Infinity Stones.

 Did you notice they finally cleared up that right-handed Infinity Gauntlet from the first Thor movie?
 Apparently someone at Marvel did a big oops and created a prop of the Infinity Gauntlet on the right hand.
 In the comics (and the one Thanos has in the MCU), it's the left hand.
 Hela said it was a fake (lol).